What is Equipment Breakdown Coverage?

 - Property that was damaged by pests

-Many business owners believe their property insurance would cover these claims—only to find out it’s not covered.
-Property insurance covers damages from external causes such as fire, flooding, or a tree falling into your building.
+Many business owners believe their commercial property insurance would cover these claims—only to find out it’s not covered.
+Property insurance covers damages from sudden external causes such as fire, flooding, or a tree falling into your building.
 These policies don’t cover internal causes like an electrical or mechanical failure.
-This is where equipment breakdown insurance is necessary.
+This is where equipment breakdown insurance becomes necessary.
 Equipment breakdown coverage is often purchased in conjunction with property insurance.
+Some business income—or business interruption insurance—policies include breakdown coverage.

 - If you own a restaurant or a food processing plant where damage to refrigeration units can leave you with a significant loss.